equalsraf/git-talk/git.md

 # Why developers want git?

-- there are some awesome tools around it, Github, gitstats
+- Awesome tools built around it, Github, gitstats
 - **local patch management** local commits/branches
   - i.e. you don't pollute the remote repo with code that is not ready
 - Karma - don't commit 3k lines of code with a comment 'Does stuff'